 about how to target accessibility in their distro, which leads to lots

 of quoted messages and arguments about the argument that started the

-which in turn brings in another longwinded string of stuff hardly
+in turn brings in another longwinded string of stuff hardly related to

-related to accessibility in the first place.
-In short, instead of
+accessibility in the first place.
+In short, instead of coding, they're

 Now, to back up my whinefest, I'm actually learning Python.
 It's been

 slow going, as I have a real life, but I'm going to eventually try

 helping instead of blowing hot air.

 Oh, and yeah, a unified hotkey on any Linux distro to bring up